Hyde46/points2mesh/README.md

 # points2mesh
 Deep convolutional neural network transforming 3D point cloud data to a mesh.
-Based on [pixel2mesh](https://github.com/nywang16/Pixel2Mesh), which allows to learn the deformation of a mesh represented as a graph, and [flexconvolution](https://github.com/cgtuebingen/Flex-Convolution) to learn features of points in three dimensional space. __points2mesh__ is able to reconstruct from super low resolution of only 256 samples per point cloud, up to 8000 samples.
+Based on [pixel2mesh](https://github.com/nywang16/Pixel2Mesh), which learns the deformation of a mesh represented as a graph, and [flexconvolution](https://github.com/cgtuebingen/Flex-Convolution) to learn features of points in three dimensional space. __points2mesh__ is able to reconstruct from super low resolution of only 256 samples per point cloud, up to 8000 samples.

 ![General Structure](resources/general_structure.png)